Confining potential in holographic bottom-up QCD from WKB: Mesons in bottom-up models

-where we have defined $B(z)=\Phi(z)+\beta\,\log\left(\frac{R}{z}\right)$ and $-q^2=M_n^2$ is the on-shell condition.
 The meson spectrum $M_n^2$ emerges from the equation above.
-However, it is customary to transform the Sturm-Liouville equation into a Schrodinger-like equation that is characterized by the emergence of a \emph{holographic potential} whose eigenspectrum is the Regge trajectory for mesons characterized by the dilaton field $\Phi(z)$.
+However, it is customary to transform the Sturm-Liouville equation into a Schrödinger-like equation that is characterized by the emergence of a \emph{holographic potential} whose eigenspectrum is the Regge trajectory for mesons characterized by the dilaton field $\Phi(z)$.

-To do so, we define the \emph{Bogoliubov transformation} $\psi(z)=e^{\frac{1}{2}\Phi(z)}\,u(z)$ such that the Sturm-Liouville equation reduces to the expected Schrodinger-like equation:
+To do so, we define the \emph{Bogoliubov transformation} $\psi(z)=e^{\frac{1}{2}B (z)}\,u(z)$ such that the Sturm-Liouville equation reduces to the expected Schrödinger-like equation:

 with the holographic potential defined in terms of the dilaton and the AdS warp factor as